Mr-Watch/Tiny-Core-DOOM/Tiny Core DOOM Internet/README.md

 ## Doom-install-script

 This script generates a version of Tiny Core Linux that downloads all the necessary files required to run DOOM.
-For the DOOM engine that is used is [fbdoom](https://github.com/maximevince/fbDOOM), since it was the easiest to get working under Tiny Core Linux.
+The DOOM engine that is used is [fbdoom](https://github.com/maximevince/fbDOOM), since it was the easiest to get working under Tiny Core Linux, whilst only needing to use a framebuffer to draw the graphics.
-When you boot the generated iso (assuming you can get a **working internet connection** under Tiny Core Linux) it will start executing a script that will download **first the required dependencies** (linux-6.12_api_headers glibc_base-dev gcc SDL git make wget).
+When you boot the generated iso (assuming you can get a **working internet connection** under Tiny Core Linux) it will start executing a script that will download **first the required dependencies** (linux-6.12_api_headers, glibc_base-dev, gcc, SDL, git, make, wget).
 Then it will clone the **fbdoom** repository and procid to compile it into an executable binary.
 After that is done it uses **wget** to download the DOOM WAD file (v1.9).
 Finally it creates a little starter script for DOOM and proceeds to execute it.